 Please send us an email to email@example.com with screenshots of the pages that prevent you from placing your order and your delivery address.
 We will do our best to register your order online as soon as possible.

-TWINT and POSTFINANCE are also available if you wish to pick up your edition directly at blackprint in Zürich.
+Payment with Postfinance is also available with the option “click&collect” if you prefer to pick up your edition yourself at the blackprint studio in Zurich.

 Yes, but if your country is not available at the time of your order.
 Please send an email to firstname.lastname@example.org or a message on Telegram.